Did you know that there are plants that repel mosquitoes naturally?

 Planting fennel in your garden can help keep these pests away while providing a tasty addition to your meals.

-Furthermore, fennel is also said to be beneficial to the digestive system, making it a great plant to have around for multiple reasons.
+Furthermore, fennel is also said to benefit the digestive system, making it a great plant to have around for multiple reasons.

 If you’re looking for a natural and effective way to keep mosquitoes away, consider planting fennel.